Should You Buy or Rent a Home?

 Cost of Entry

-One of the greatest barriers to home ownership is the need to bring a sizeable amount of cash to the closing.
-To get the lowest mortgage rates, many people aim to save a down payment representing 20% of the home's total cost.
-But even if you are just trying for a down payment of 5%, that may mean you must save up tens of thousands of dollars.
+One of the greatest barriers to homeownership is the need to bring a sizeable amount of cash to the closing.
+To get the lowest mortgage rates, many people aim to save a down payment totaling 20% of the home's total cost.
+But even if you are just trying for a down payment of 5%, that may still be tens of thousands of dollars.

-Another disadvantage of homebuying is that you’ll typically have to pay a real estate agent and loan closing costs, which can be expensive.
-If you need to move within a few years after purchasing your home, you may not make a profit on its sale, or the profit you do make may not be enough to cover the costs, which will result in your losing money.
+Another disadvantage of buying a home is that you’ll typically have to pay a real estate agent as well as loan closing costs, which can be expensive.
+If you need to move within a few years after purchasing your home, you may not make a profit on its sale, or the profit you make may not be enough to cover the costs, which might result in your losing money.

 In addition, buying a home often involves more than coming up with a down payment and covering your monthly mortgage payments.
 You’ll have to purchase homeowners' insurance and potentially pay local property taxes and HOA dues, depending on where you buy.
 You will also be responsible for covering the costs of routine maintenance and home repairs.
 Many experts recommend expecting to pay an average of 2% of the total cost of the home for annual maintenance and repairs.